top of page

 ADDICTION

-Joe believes solving this crisis requires a comprehensive, multi-faceted approach.
-That’s why in Congress, he is working to make bold investments in addiction prevention, treatment, and recovery initiatives that help stem the tide of opioid abuse and put people on the path to success.
+Joe believes that addressing this crisis requires a broad, multi-faceted approach.
+In Congress, he is working to invest in prevention, expand access to treatment, and strengthen recovery programs that help individuals rebuild their lives and communities heal.

-Establishes programs to address addiction and overdoses caused by illicit fentanyl and other opioids.
+Would establish programs to combat addiction and overdoses caused by fentanyl and other illicit opioids.

-Provides funding to help states with the highest levels of overdoses, as well as funding for public health surveillance, research, provider training, and access to reversal medications.
+Would provide funding to states with high overdose rates, as well as support public health surveillance, research, provider training, and access to overdose reversal medications.

-Establishes two grant programs to address maternal mental health conditions and substance use disorder, with a focus on racial and ethnic minority groups.
+Would create grant programs to address maternal mental health and substance use disorders, with a focus on supporting racial and ethnic minority communities.

-Creates grant program for states and local governments to train and dispatch mental health professionals to respond to emergencies that involve people with behavioral health needs.
+Would create a grant program to help states and local governments train and deploy mental health professionals to respond to emergencies involving individuals experiencing behavioral health crises.

 bottom of page